 Provost

+Professor of Systematic Theology

+Phil.L., Universidad Complutense

+(Madrid, Spain)

-Photost Associate Professor of Theology Phil.L., Universidad Complutense (Madrid, Spain) S.T.B., Gregorian University S.T.L., Weston Jesuit School of Theology Ph.D., Boston College
+S.T.B., Gregorian University

+S.T.L., Weston Jesuit School of Theology

+Ph.D., Boston College

 Rev. López teaches and writes in the areas of Trinitarian theology, metaphysics, theological anthropology, and marriage.
-He is the author of Spirit's Gift: The Metaphysical Insight of Claude Bruaire (CUA Press, 2006), Gift and the Unity of Being (Wipf & Stock, 2013), and Rinascere: La memoria di Dio in una cultura tecnologica (Lindau, 2015).
+He is the author of Spirit's Gift: The Metaphysical Insight of Claude Bruaire (CUA Press, 2006), Gift and the Unity of Being (Wipf & Stock, 2013), and Rinascere: La memoria di Dia in una cultura tecnologica (Lindau, 2015).
 He has edited Retrieving Origins and the Claim of Multiculturalism (Eerdmans, 2015) and Enlightening the Mystery of Man: Gaudium et spes Fifty Years Later (Humanum Academic Press, 2018).
-He serves as editor of Humanum Academic Press and of the English Critical Edition of the Works of Karol Wojtyła and John Paul II, forthcoming from CUA Press.
+He serves as editor of Humanum Academic Press and of the English Critical Edition of the Works of Karol Wojtyła and John Paul II, a continuing series from CUA Press.
+Rev. López has lectured internationally in Rome, Strasbourg, Madrid, and Eichstätt, and around the U.S. He is a member of the editorial board of Communio: International Catholic Review, of the scientific committee of Ricerche di ontologia relazionale, and of the Academy of Catholic Theology.

 Margaret Harper McCarthy

-Associate Professor of Theological Anthropology B.A., Religion/French, Grove City College M.A., Theology, University of St. Thomas S.T.L., S.T.D., Pontifical John Paul II Institute, Pontifical Lateran University
+Associate Professor of Theological Anthropology B.A., Religion and French, Grove City College M.A., Theology, University of St. Thomas S.T.L., S.T.D., Pontifical John Paul II Institute, Pontifical Lateran University

-Professor Margaret Harper McCarthy received her doctoral degree in theology at the Pontifical John Paul II Institute at the Lateran University in Rome (1994), with a dissertation on the contemporary theology of predestination.
-Since then her teaching and writing has focused on various themes
+Professor McCarthy received her doctoral degree in theology at the Pontifical John Paul II Institute at the Lateran University in Rome (1994), with a dissertation on the contemporary theology of predestination.
+Since then, her teaching and writing has focused on various themes belonging to theological anthropology relative to the question of sexual difference (the imago Dei, equality, experience, feminism, the

-belonging to theological anthropology: creation, predestination, christocentrism, the relation between nature and grace, the "imago Dei," person, the nature of love and sexual difference (feminism, equality, fertility, courtship, work, divorce and "gender").
-She is the editor of Torn Asunder - Children, the Myth of the Good Divorce, and the Recovery of Origins, published by Eerdmans Publishing Co. in 2017.
-She is also the editor of the quarterly review of books Humanum, and serves on the editorial board of the English edition of Communio: International Catholic Review, where she publishes regularly.
-Professor McCarthy is a member of the Academy of Catholic Theology.
-Professor McCarthy is a wife and mother of three children.

-Lesley Rice

-Assistant Professor of Bioethics

-B.A., Theology and German,

-University of Dallas

-M.T.S., Pontifical John Paul II Institute,

-Washington, D.C.

-Ph.D., Pontifical John Paul II Institute,

-Washington, D.C.